Behind the Exhibition

 Bare branches are light and dark, harbouring shadow, silence, sun and moon.
 Cold, damp, wicked places or warm and secure.
 Poisonous and sustaining, providing all of these things, often at once.

-At times they cradle us in safety, drawing us deep within their hollows and sheltering us from danger.
+They cradle us in safety, drawing us deep within their hollows and sheltering us from danger.
 Offering a place of transformation, of working with the shadows.

 Furthermore, a forest is always enchanted.
 Even in our waking life these spaces perform magic.
 We seek recovery and escape in nature retreats and forest bathing.